-20 apartments for rent in East Garfield Park, Chicago, IL
+20 apartments for rent near East Garfield Park, Chicago, IL

 Four miles west of the Chicago Loop, the East Garfield Park community is located in the path of regentrification efforts moving westward from downtown.
 In fact, the neighborhood was named one of America’s most “up and coming neighborhoods” by Business Week magazine in 2007.
 Although today the economic recession has slowed the renewal process, recent activity gives its pioneering homeowners faith in the future of East Garfield Park.